givasile/effector/docs/docs/tutorials/01_linear_model.md

 Why a linear model?
 The feature effect of a linear model is trivial to compute, so we can easily understand what an ideal _feature effect_ should look like and then compare it with the output of the various feature effect methods within the `Effector` package.

+If you only want to see how to use `Effector` you can skip the next sections and go directly to the table of the [Conclusion](#conclusion) section.

 ```python